awsdocs/aws-kms-developer-guide/doc_source/services-ebs.md

 The encryption status of an EBS volume is determined when you create the volume\.
 You cannot change the encryption status of an existing volume\.
 However, you can [migrate data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_considerations) between encrypted and unencrypted volumes and apply a new encryption status while copying a snapshot\.

+## Using CMKs and Data Keys<a name="ebs-cmk"></a>

-To [create an encrypted Amazon EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html), select the appropriate box in the Amazon EBS section of the Amazon EC2 console\.
-You can use a custom [customer master key \(CMK\)](concepts.md#master_keys) by choosing one from the list that appears below the encryption box\.
-If you do not specify a custom CMK, Amazon EBS uses the AWS\-managed CMK for Amazon EBS in your account\.
-If there is no AWS\-managed CMK for Amazon EBS in your account, Amazon EBS creates one\.
+When you [create an encrypted Amazon EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html), you specify an AWS KMS customer master key \(CMK\)\.
+By default, Amazon EBS uses the [AWS managed CMK](concepts.md#master_keys) for Amazon EBS in your account\.
+However, you can specify a [customer master key \(CMK\)](concepts.md#master_keys)\.

+Amazon EBS uses the CMK that you specify to generate a unique data key for each volume\.
+It stores an encrypted copy of the data key with the volume\.
+Then, when you attach the volume to an Amazon EC2 instance, Amazon EBS uses the data key to encrypt all disk I/O to the volume\.

 The following explains how Amazon EBS uses your CMK: